IPL 2021: From RCB to Punjab Kings – a closer look at squads after a record-breaking player auction

 The team that was supposed to be the busiest, of course, ended up being the busiest but they perhaps did not quite enjoy the auction they would have hoped for.
 Chris Morris, especially, was a clear first-choice they had in mind and were pipped to it by Rajasthan Royals.
 When you consider they finished the night with a full quota of players and still nearly Rs 19 crore left in their purse, one cannot help but wonder if they could have used their funds better to get their primary targets.
 They stopped short for Moeen Ali and Shakib al Hasan too, among other big names.
 As things stand, Shahrukh Khan might just be the most important addition they made to their batting lineup on the day, for the first XI.

 Ultimately, they picked up a few smart options in Fabian Allen, Dawid Malan and Jalaj Saxena.
 And when you consider the potential of Jhye Richardson, their bowling unit does have an improved look from last season.
-Still, whether that’s enough to end the wait for a title?
-It is not easy to say at the moment if PBKS had a good auction, given the potential they had.
+Still, whether that’s enough to end the wait for a title, remains to be seen.
+But it is not easy to say at the moment if PBKS had a good auction, given the potential they had.

 PBKS squad after IPL 2021 auction